CSS Only Button – Redux

 2. Basic Styles

-Let's get the basic styles working first.
-Most of this stuff will work in all browsers.
-There's some width, padding, background colours and borders.
-The least used part is the rounded corners which are actually part of the CSS 2 specification.
-More and more sites are using these as they work fine in all browsers (apart from IE where you simply keep your normal square corners).
+First, let’s get the basic styles working.
+Most of these styles will work in all browsers: width, padding, background colors, borders etc. The least used part is the rounded corners which are actually part of the CSS 2 specification.
+More and more sites are using these because they work fine in all browsers except IE where square corners are retained.

 <style>